-Salina, the second-largest island of the Aeolian Islands, is known for its Malvasia wine, tranquility, relaxation and, above all, delicious capers.
+Salina, the second largest of the Aeolian Islands in the Tyrrhenian Sea, is known for its Malvasia wine, its delicious capers and its tranquility.

 Salina is the second-largest island in the Aeolian Islands and, thanks to a spring of fresh water, is also the one with the greenest and most cultivated soils.
 Salina is also known as the island of "Malvasia delle Lipari" - a highly prized wine with a sweet flavor and golden color whose grapes are grown on the slopes of the island, it is drunk accompanied by so-called "piparelli."